simple-thread/great_scott/README.md

 # Great Scott

-A practical guide to timing attacks for the every day web dev
+A practical guide to timing attacks for the every day web dev.

+# Guide

+Read the full blog post that accompanies this repo here:

 ### App Setup